 You can climb a 660 foot tall rock to see the sunrise, go on safari in the afternoon, and flake out on a white sandy beach in the evening.
 Sri Lanka is an enchanting island that seduced me many times over during my visit.
 Here are some of my highlights and the many reasons to visit Sri Lanka.

 I was lucky to be travelling with a group of Travel Counsellors, who specialise in arranging bespoke travel itineraries with a personal service.
 Nothing was left to chance and we squeezed in as much as possible in the six days that we were there.
-We flew with Turkish Airlines who fly daily from Istanbul via the Maldives.
-Fortunately, the flight times gave me the perfect opportunity to take some pictures of the Maldives from the plane.
+We flew with Turkish Airlines who fly daily from Dublin to Istanbul and onwards to Colombo via the Maldives.
+Fortunately the flight time gave me the perfect opportunity to take some pictures of the Maldives from the plane.

-You can combine your stay with a few days in the Maldives but we went straight to Colombo.
-We overnighted in the 5* Movenpick hotel which I would highly recommend.
+You can choose to combine your stay with a few days in the Maldives but we went straight to Colombo.
+We overnighted in the 5-star Movenpick Hotel which I can highly recommend.
 The luxurious bedrooms come with a free standing bath and the buffet is one of the best I have ever had.
 It was just what was needed before we set off for the cultural triangle in the centre of the country.

 Elephants, elephants and more elephants

 Seeing elephants in their natural habitat is one of the main reasons to visit Sri Lanka.
 However, our first stop was Pinnawala elephant orphanage.
 Founded in 1975 to save elephants who were abandoned or injured in the wild, it is now home to 88 elephants.